suutari-ai/shuup/doc/taxes.rst

 :class:`~shoop.core.taxing.TaxModule` addons.
 Most important tax related models provided by Shoop Core are :class:`~shoop.core.models.Tax`, :class:`~shoop.core.models.TaxClass` and :class:`~shoop.core.models.CustomerTaxGroup`.
-Tax defines properties of the tax, e.g. its rate, name, code
+Tax defines properties of the tax, e.g. its rate, code, name and such.
+TaxClass is is assigned to products and payment & shipping methods and CustomerTaxGroup is assigned to customers, i.e. to :class:`~shoop.core.mofe

 Settings
 --------